hmgkjhj/Traffic-Light/README.md

 #System Status Traffic Light
 Have you ever wanted to use a Traffic Light to signal if something is working or not?
-Well we have always wanted one in the office here at Proctorio.
-We provide a service, and that service uses a number of third party services, all of which may or may not impact our daily operations.
+Well I know we have always wanted one in the office here at Proctorio.
+We provide a service as well as use a number of third party services, all of which may or may not impact our daily operations.
+Basically the Arduino checks for a value on a status page (a simple webpage that the server updates a value based on the information of our own status page), and changes color accordingly.
+It’s got a few timeout states and error states, as well as a debug mode.
+It also features the ability to accept commands from our local server to turn the stop light on and off.

+You will find the arduino file and schematic in this repository.
-You can find the full build writeup here:
+You can find the full build writeup here: http://www.instructables.com/id/System-Status-Traffic-Light

 ---Features---